wutdequack/tp/docs/DeveloperGuide.md

 ### Deletion of Objects Stored in ElderlyList Class
 #### Design and Implementation

-Below is the Sequence Diagram for deletion of objects which are stored in `ElderlyList` class
+Below is the Sequence Diagram for deletion of objects which are stored in `ElderlyList` Class:

 ![Screenshot](https://user-images.githubusercontent.com/70097982/139586603-43812b5e-6c50-4ee5-8d8e-492925c3101b.png)